srilakshmikanthanp/facsimile/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Copy Your Most Used Text to Clipboard Easily with Facsimile!.
-It Helps You to Store You Most Used Text as a Key, Value Pair and Copy it to Clipboard with a Shortcut.
+It Helps You to Store You Most Used Text as a Key, Value Pair and Copy it to Clipboard with a Shortcut (Initially Developed in java available at [srilakshmikanthanp/Facsimile-old](https://github.com/srilakshmikanthanp/Facsimile-old))

 ### Built With